Jumping weed control with the BRG Reutte

 © Caroline Winklmair

-Bundesrealgymnasium Reutte in the service of nature protection - containment of the knapweed
+Bundesrealgymnasium Reutte in the service of nature conservation - containing the balsam weed

-Bundesrealgymnasium Reutte in the service of nature protection - containment of the knapweed
+Bundesrealgymnasium Reutte in the service of nature conservation - containing the balsam weed

-In 2019, just over 100 students from classes 3a, 3b, 3c, 4a, 4b and 4c of the Bundesrealgymnasium Reutte with their teachers as well as volunteers and employees of the association Naturpark Tiroler Lech were once again active in keeping the glandular touch-me-not in check.
+In 2019, just over 100 pupils from classes 3a, 3b, 3c, 4a, 4b and 4c of the Bundesrealgymnasium Reutte secondary school and their teachers as well as volunteers and employees of the Tiroler Lech Nature Park Association were once again active in keeping the balsam weed in check.

-Therefore, at the end of June, as in previous years, we went to the same environmental construction sites in the communities of Wängle, Pflach and Ehenbichl to pull out the touch-me-not by hand - the small root system made this possible without any problems.
-In this way, seed formation and thus spreading can be prevented.
-It is clear from the areas worked on that the stands of touch-me-not have become increasingly less dense over the years.
-Through further actions in the following years, they should be contained further and further - our native nature with its special biodiversity will thank us!
+Therefore, at the end of June, as in previous years, we went to the same environmental construction sites in the municipalities of Wängle, Pflach and Ehenbichl to uproot the balsam by hand - the small root system made this possible without any problems.
+In this way, seed formation and thus the spread of the plant can be prevented.
+It is clear from the areas that have been worked on that the balsam populations have become increasingly less dense over the years.
+Further measures in subsequent years will help to keep them under control - our native nature with its special biodiversity will thank us!

-A big THANK YOU to the communities of Ehenbichl, Wängle and Pflach for supporting the campaign!
+A heartfelt THANKS to the communities of Ehenbichl, Wängle and Pflach for supporting the campaign!

 Project